skypjack/entt/docs/md/container.md

 # Introduction

 The standard C++ library offers a wide range of containers and adaptors already.
-It's really difficult to do better (although it's very easy to do worse, as many examples available online demonstrate).<br/>
+It is really difficult to do better (although it is very easy to do worse, as many examples available online demonstrate).<br/>
-`EnTT` doesn't try in any way to replace what is offered by the standard.
+`EnTT` does not try in any way to replace what is offered by the standard.
 Quite the opposite, given the widespread use that is made of standard containers.<br/>
 However, the library also tries to fill a gap in features and functionalities by making available some containers and adaptors initially developed for internal use.

 This section of the library is likely to grow larger over time.
-However, for the moment it's quite small and mainly aimed at satisfying some internal needs.<br/>
+However, for the moment it is quite small and mainly aimed at satisfying some internal needs.<br/>
 For all containers and adaptors made available, full test coverage and stability over time is guaranteed as usual.